hrldcpr/pcollections/CHANGING.md

 Finally, increment the version in build.gradle and add back -SNAPSHOT, and commit.

-Finally finally, once the new version is available in Maven Central (takes a few hours), update the version in the Maven and Gradle snippets in the README and update CHANGELOG.md.
+Finally finally, once the new version is available in Maven Central (takes a few minutes), update the version in the Maven and Gradle snippets in the README and update CHANGELOG.md.

 …also, if you want to run the benchmarks:
 (They're a bit janky and take forever, but you can always add your own and comment out the ones you don't want to run.)